crbishop/first_app/README.md

-# Ruby on Rails Tutuorial: first application
+# Ruby on Rails Tutuorial: "hello, world!!!"

 This is the first application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/)